RSKothari/EllSeg/README.md

 ## Special data instructions
 Combine images from `ElSe` and `ExCuSe` datasets into a common directory names `${DATA_DIR}/Datasets/Fuhl`.
 This combined dataset will henceforth be referred to as `Fuhl`.
 To ensure we use the latest pupil centers annotations, please use the files marked with `_corrected` and discard their earlier variants.
 Rename files as such `data set XXI_corrected.txt` to `data set XXI.txt`.
 Be sure to unzip image data.
 The expected hierarchy looks something like this:

 * `Datasets`
 	* `Fuhl`
 		* `data set XXIII.txt`
 		* `data set XXIII`
 			* `0000000836.png`

-Do not unzip the NVGaze dataset, it will consume a lot of wasteful resources and storage space.
+Do **not** unzip the NVGaze synthetic dataset, it will consume a lot of wasteful resources and storage space.
 The code automatically extracts images via zip files.
 The expected hierarchy looks something like this:

+## Convert datasets into common format
+Once all datasets are placed in `${DATA_DIR}/Datasets`, please run the `ProcessDatasets.sh`.
+Please be sure to modify the variable `${DATA_DIR}`.
+This is a slow process, so please let it run overnight.
+This

+# Code setup
+This repository extracts datasets and converts all of them into a common format with labelled annotations.
+When a certain type of annotation is not present, you will generally find a `-1` or `NaN` entry.
+The code setup requires the following steps:

+## Creating train and test splits
+To ensure reproducibility, we predefine train and test splits for each dataset.
+Please refer to the paper for exact split specification.
+You may choose your own splits by modifying the following file.
+Please run the following command:
+ `python /curObjects/datasetSelections.py`.

+## Creating train and test objects
+To reproduce our results or for your own experiment, you need to create a train and test object for each dataset.
+This object contains all information required by the main program to find and process images from a dataset specific H5 file.

+`python /curObjects/createDataloaders_baseline.py`

+## Launching experiments
+To launch your first experiment, you can edit and launch the following file.

+`./runLocal.sh`

 # Citations
 If you only use our code base, please cite the following works